-Normalization or data normalization is a process to organize the data into tabular format (database tables).
-A good database design includes the normalization, without normalization a database system may slow, inefficient and might not produce the expected result.
+Normalization or data normalization is a process to organize the data into database tables.
+To make a good database design, you have to follow Normalization practices.
+Without normalization, a database system might be slow, inefficient and might not produce the expected result.
 Normalization reduces the data redundancy and inconsistent data dependency.

 To understand normal forms consider the folowing unnormalized database table.
 Now we will normalize the data of below table using normal forms.